PgBiel/elembic/src/element.typ

                 i += 1
               }
             }
+            if has-within {
+              if not has-filters {
+                new-global-data = editable-global-data
+              }

+              if "within-chain" in new-global-data and new-global-data.within-chain != none {
+                new-global-data.within-chain.push((eid: eid, fields: synthesized-fields))
+              }
+            }

-            // Save updated styles from applied rules show lbl-get: set bibliography(title: [#metadata(new-global-data)#lbl-data-metadata]) if has-filters and not is-stateful
+            // Save updated styles from applied rules show lbl-get: set bibliography(title: [#metadata(new-global-data)#lbl-data-metadata]) if updates-stylechain-inside and not is-stateful

-            if has-filters and is-stateful {
+            if updates-stylechain-inside and is-stateful {
               // Popping after the if below
               style-state.update(chain => {
                 chain.push(new-global-data)